 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest accumulated in the long run could be more than double that of someone having a near perfect FICO score.
+Lenders want to make sure that giving you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double that of someone having a near perfect FICO score.

-We're used to working with all tiers of FICO scores.
-Call us at (907) 248-3606 and we can help you get on the right track to the home of your dreams.
+Improving your FICO is the first step in purchasing a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-There are plans to boost your score.
-Improving your FICO score takes time.
-It can be difficult to make a significant change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be hard to make a significant stride change in your credit score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these helpful hints:

-- Retail cards and gas cards.
-For those who have non-existent credit or low credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and keep up your payments, which will raise your FICO score.
-You should always avoid charging a large balance for too long because these types of cards usually have a surprising interest rate.
+- Chain store cards and gas cards.
+For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
+You should always avoid charging a large balance for too long because these types of cards more than likely have a higher interest rate.

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, pay them off in one or two payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
+But, pay them off in no more than two or three payments.

-- Pay on time.
-Payment history is a huge factor in your FICO score.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a bank.
+- Stay on top of payments.
+How often you're late with payments greatly affects your credit score.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.

-Knowing the methods you can use to build up your FICO score, you can move toward becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Suburban Realty, the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to build up your credit score, you can move toward becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Suburban Realty, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.